Plagiarism is when you use someone’s work or ideas as your own without citing your source or giving credit to the original source.

 Paraphrasing is used "to explain a concept or idea you have read in your own words without changing the author's original point" (LSBU Library and Learning Resources, 2022).

-Summary is used "to provide an explanation of text you have read in a concise way that only highlights the most relevant points needed to understand the author's original argument or assertion" (LSBU Library and Learning Resources, 2022).
+A summary is used "to provide an explanation of text you have read in a concise way that only highlights the most relevant points needed to understand the author's original argument or assertion" (LSBU Library and Learning Resources, 2022).

-Please watch the video below to learn how you can quote, paraphase and summarise someone's ideas in your own words in different ways.
+Please watch the video below to learn how you can quote, paraphase, and summarise someone's ideas in your own words in different ways.

 Author, Initials., (Year).
 Title (Italic).
 Edition.
 Place of publication: Name of Publisher.